Look, we can all agree that taxes are a pain. Doing them, paying them, not getting a return. You know the drill.

 Understanding tax evasion is essential, even though you’re not actively out there trying to evade your taxes.
 That’s because you can commit tax fraud unknowingly and incur immense losses when you get caught for it.

-For instance, did you know that that the IRS could demand you pay up if your employer deliberately evades employment taxes?
+For instance, did you know that the IRS could demand you pay up if your employer deliberately evades employment taxes?

 The IRS will first require payment from your employer.
 If your employer can’t pay, then YOU must pay the outstanding amount.